-2023 COURSES
+2024 COURSES

-The Sixth Form at St Alban's provides an outstanding education, our A level results consistently put us among the top achieving providers nationally (ALPS internal data).
-Our education equips our students with much more than just high academic attainment.
+The Sixth Form at St Alban's provides an outstanding education, equipping our students with much more than just high academic attainment.
 We are the friendly and inclusive Sixth Form - we are a family.
 One that cares not just about your grades, but you as a person.